PereAL7/AssemblyGame/README.md

 Right now neither me nor my partner have decided to continue further development despite the knowledge of som possible upgrades

 # Thanks
-I want to end this README thanking our teacher.
+I want to end this README thanking our teacher Antoni Burguera.
 He gave us (the students) a really good template to start this project and inspired us by showing examples of what can be done with enough wit a determination.